MultiSafepay/coding-standards/README.md

 ## Usage
 The best way to use the MultiSafepay coding standard is to use composer scripts.
-You can choose from Multiple PHP versions.
+You can choose from multiple PHP versions.

 ```json
 {